RocketD4n/rocket-data-logger/README.md

 # Rocket Data Logger

-This project is a rocket telemetry system that logs GPS data, altitude, and IMU sensor readings, and transmits this data wirelessly using either a CC1101 or SX1278 (LoRa) radio module.
+This project is a rocket telemetry system that logs GPS data, altitude, and IMU sensor readings, and transmits this data wirelessly using either a HT-RA62 (SX1262) LoRa, SX1278 LoRa, or CC1101 radio module.
 It also logs to a local SD card.

 ## Key Features